codemax-net/jpath/README.md

     '*':{//each entry is a user
         id:jpath.ID(),                         //id is a key (i.e users[someuser.id]==someuser),
-        email:jpath.email(),                    //email should be a valid email string isAdmin:jpath.either(undefined,true),   //isAdmin can be either undefined or otherwise true inbox:[,,{//the inbox is an array of messages as described here sender      :jpath.notEmpty(String),    //sender must be an non-empty string timestamp   :jpath.isoDate(),           //timestamp must be a valid date messageBody :String,                    //messageBody must be a string markedAsRead:Boolean                    //markedAsRead must be a Boolean
+        email:jpath.email(),                    //email should be a valid email string name :jpath.limit(String,4,32),         //name must be a string from 4 to 32 characters
+        isAdmin:jpath.either(undefined,true),   //isAdmin can be either undefined or otherwise true inbox:[,,{//the inbox is an array of messages as described here sender   :jpath.notEmpty(String),    //sender must be an non-empty string timestamp:jpath.isoDate(),           //timestamp must be a valid date message  :jpath.either(undefined,jpath.notEmpty(String,1024)),//message can be either undefined, or a string of max 1024 characters markedAsRead:Boolean//markedAsRead must be a Boolean
         }]
     }
 });